yaroslavyaroslav/OpenAI-sublime-text/README.md

 }
 ```

-## Note
+## Disclaimers

+> **Note**
-Please note that OpenAI is a paid service, and you will need to have an API key and sufficient credit to use the plugin.
+> Please note that OpenAI is a paid service, and you will need to have an API key and sufficient credit to use this plugin.

 > **Warning**
-> **All selected code will be sent to the OpenAI servers for processing, so make sure you have the necessary permissions to do so**.
+> **All selected code will be sent to the OpenAI servers for processing, so make sure you have all necessary permissions to do so**.

-## Disclamer
-This one was at 80% written by that thing itself including this readme.
+> This one was at 80% written by that thing itself including this readme.
 I was here mostly for debugging purposes, rather than designing and researching.
 This is pure magic, I swear.